Wow Air: Wow Air (USAerospace Associates)

-In September 2019, USAerospace Associates announced the acquisition of Wow Air's assets and said it would launch flights in October 2019 between Washington Dulles International Airport and Keflavík using a United States air operator's certificate, eventually to operate 10-12 Airbus and Boeing aircraft with both passenger and cargo service.
-However, no inaugural service date was announced, airport officials at the claimed destinations would not confirm arrangements to use airport facilities, and no application for a new air operator's certificate had been filed.
-That October, the company said it would start ticket sales in November and flights in December, but no schedules nor destinations were ever announced.
-Later in October, an airline spokesperson said that Wow Air would initially transport cargo only but would begin passenger service to mainland Europe at an unspecified later date.

-On 28 February 2020, Wow Air announced on social media that it would launch Wow Italy—part of "WOW World"—which would commence passenger and cargo operations to Rome and Sicily "in the very near future".
+In September 2019, USAerospace Associates announced the acquisition of Wow Air's assets and said it would start flights the next month between Washington Dulles International Airport and Keflavík using a United States AOC.
+However, no inaugural service date was announced, airport officials would not confirm arrangements to use airport facilities, and no application for an AOC had been filed.
+That October, the company said it would start passenger flights later that year, but no schedules nor destinations were announced.
+Later that month, an airline spokesperson said it would initially transport cargo only and would begin passenger service at an unspecified later date.
+In February 2020, Wow Air announced on social media that it would launch Wow Italy—part of "WOW World"—in Rome and Sicily "in the very near future".

-In November 2020, in an interview with RÚV, USAerospace chairman Michele Roosevelt Edwards claimed that Wow would launch flights from Keflavík and various U.S. airports in early to mid-2021, including domestic flights in the U.S., but airport officials contacted by RÚV would not confirm this.
-Roosevelt Edwards said the airline was obtaining ten Airbus A321s, two of which had already been delivered and were being painted, but no evidence of this was provided.
-Despite previously claiming the venture was "fully financed", she said that Wow had yet to complete financing arrangements.
-Roosevelt Edwards' lawyer in Iceland told RÚV that the Icelandic staff hired in 2020 no longer worked for the company, and that the airline's headquarters would not be in Iceland, but did not disclose the intended location.
+In November 2020, RÚV interviewed USAerospace chairman Michele Roosevelt Edwards, who claimed that Wow would launch flights from Keflavík and various U.S. airports in early to mid-2021, that it was obtaining ten Airbus A321s, two of which had already been delivered and painted, and that she controlled a substantial amount of Icelandair stock; however, RÚV could not independently verify these claims, and she contradicted her 2019 statements that Wow had full financial backing.
+Roosevelt Edwards' lawyer in Iceland told RÚV that the airline's headquarters would be relocated to another, unspecified country, and said that the company no longer had staff in Iceland.